Your Paper Your Way

 Please submit, with the manuscript, the names and e-mail addresses of 4 potential referees.

 In case of double blind peer review, please make sure that all text that may reveal your identity is excluded from the source files.
-Language
+NEW SUBMISSIONS

 Please write your text in good English (British usage only is accepted).
 Use decimal points (not decimal commas); use a space for thousands (10 000 and above).